ART & SOCIAL JUSTICE APPRENTICESHIP

 Art & Social Justice Apprenticeship

-We’ve built new partnerships with the International District Healthy Communities Coalition (IDHCC), CABQ Parks and Recreation Department, Hayes Middle School and Mesa Verde Community Center in support of this program.
+We’ve built partnerships with the Youth Conservation Corps of New Mexico, City of Albuquerque 1% for Public Art, City of Albuquerque Parks and Recreation, International District Healthy Communities Coalition (IDHCC), Hayes Middle School, PACE Iron Works, FUSE Makerspace, Contreras Construction, Positive Energy Solar and Mesa Verde Community Center in support of this program.

 Situated in a residential neighborhood, Mesa Verde Park is a daily thruway for Hayes Middle School students who seek safe and comfortable passage through the park.
 Unfortunately, many students report being asked to transport parcels across the park, stepping on discarded needles and being followed by strangers.